cascioo/Game-Theory-Research/README.md

   Counting starts from top left and starts at 0
   EX: to make a middle right move in tictactoe the inputs would be 1 for row and 2 for column

+Required Modules
+  tqdm
+  colored

+ It is recommended to run the file in the terminal for best apperance